 If camping isn’t your thing and you want a more comfortable Fraser Island experience then there are a couple of options to choose from too.

-Departing from Rainbow Beach or Hervey Bay the overnight Fraser Explorer hostel options are a 2 day/1 night option, however unlike the camping tours these aren’t tag along 4×4 format – instead you’re driven around in an epic all terrain tour bus.
+Departing from Rainbow Beach or Hervey Bay the overnight Fraser Explorer Resort options are a 2 day/1 night option, however unlike the camping tours these aren’t tag along 4×4 format – instead you’re driven around in an epic all terrain tour bus.

 Great if you want to kick back and just enjoy the ride but it does lack the adventure the other options offer.